VamoK/VamoK/README.md

 Hi there, I am Vamokuhle Khumalo

 <h2>Get to know Vamokuhle Khumalo</h2><br>
-<p>Vamokuhle Khumalo is a graduate from Tshwane University of Technology with skills in the following coding languages and frameworks
+<p>Vamokuhle Khumalo is a graduate from Tshwane University of Technology with skills in the following coding languages and frameworks</p>
     <ul>
       <li>Java</li>
       <li>Spring boot</li>